pwsiegel/pwsiegel.github.io/_posts/math/2019-09-01-jensen-inequality.md

 Note that the equality case for the second application of Jensen's inequality requires that $\abs{X - \mu}$ is constant since $x^2$ is not linear on any interval, and this random variable can only be constant if $X$ is constant.
 </div>

+Both applications of Jensen's inequality in this argument were a little cheap; the first one is really just the triangle inequality, and the second one is the Cauchy-Schwarz inequality.
+But expressing the argument in this way buys a lot of generality for free; for instance if $x_1, \ldots, x_n$ are points in $\R^d$ instead of $\R$ then one can define the _spatial median_ to be any point which minimizes the absolute deviation function $t \mapsto \E(\abs{X - t})$, and the argument above gives an inequality between the mean, spatial median, and standard deviation almost verbatim.
+The argument also has generalizations to weighted and continuous probability distributions, all of which come for free without having to fuss about what the standard inequalities should look like.

 [1]: {{ site.baseurl }}{% post_url math/2017-03-11-averages %} "Averages"